 Buy it: Topeakmart Round Plastic Nesting Stools at Amazon

 23. Flash Furniture Desk Chair With Arm

 This isn’t so different from a lot of high school desks, except that it’s made to move around easily.
 We especially like the storage space underneath for books or backpacks.

 Buy it: Flash Furniture Desk Chair With Arm at Target

 For those who like to lean forward or even work on their knees, this stool is a great way to still support good posture.
 You can adjust the height, so it works for middle or high school students.

 Balance ball meets rolling stool in this innovative design.
-It adjusts from 18 to 23″, so it’s appropriate for most older students.
+It adjusts from 18 to 23 inches, so it’s appropriate for most older students.
 The wheels lock into place for safety.

 Clever flexible seating options aren’t just for wee ones!
 Vidget’s 3-in-1 pieces come in a variety of sizes, so you can use them from pre-K through high school.
 Each one can be a chair, desk, or stool.
 One teacher’s opinion: “The most popular flexible seating option in my classroom!
-Bought the 14″ and is the perfect size for 5-8 year olds!
+Bought the 14-inch and is the perfect size for 5-to-8-year-olds!
 It is so versatile and the students have no trouble turning it or managing how they want to use it.
 Very sturdy, very appealing, and worth every penny!
 Love the Vidget!!”